Stability for random measures, point processes and discrete semigroups: Discrete stability for semigroups

-where $\{x_1,\dots,x_k\}\subseteq X\setminus\{\neutral\}$.
-Here and below, $ns$ stands for the sum $s\oplus s \oplus\dots\oplus s$ of $n\geq0$ identical elements $s\in S$ with convention $0s=\neutral$.
-The required uniqueness of representation~(\ref{eq:basis}) implies that no element $x$ of the basis can be expressed as a linear combination of others otherwise $x$ would be multiply expressed as $1\cdot x$, on one hand, and that other linear combination, on the other.
-It also rules out existence of cycles where the neutral element can also be obtained as a non-trivial sum of other elements.

-Note that $\{x_1,\dots,x_k\}$ with multiplicities $\{n_1,\dots,n_k\}$ can be regarded as a finite counting measure on $X$, so that (\ref{eq:basis}) establishes a map $s\mapsto\phi$ between $s\in S$ and a finite counting measure $\phi$ on $X$.
-Equip $X$ with the topology that makes it a locally compact second countable space (if $X$ is countable the conventional choice is the discrete topology).
-Define a $\sigma$-algebra on $S$ as the inverse image of the $\sigma$-algebra on the space of counting measures under the map $x\mapsto\phi$.
-A random $S$-valued random element $\xi$ is defined with respect to the constructed $\sigma$-algebra.
-Then the corresponding counting measure $\Phi(\xi)$ becomes a point process on $X$.
+where $\{x_1,\ldots,x_k\}\subseteq X$.
+Here and below, $ns$ stands for the sum $s\oplus s \oplus\cdots\oplus s$ of $n\geq0$ identical elements $s\in S$ with convention $0s=\neutral$.
+Equip $X$ with the topology that makes it a locally compact second countable space; for instance the discrete topology if $X$ is at most countable.
+Note that $\{x_1,\dots,x_k\}$ with multiplicities $\{n_1,\dots,n_k\}$ can be regarded as a finite counting measure on~$X$, so that (\ref{eq:basis}) establishes a bijection $\mathcal{I}$ between $S$ and the family of finite counting measures on~$X$.
+Define a $\sigma$-algebra on $S$ as the inverse image of the $\sigma$-algebra on the space of counting measures under the map $\mathcal{I}$.
+An $S$-valued random element $\xi$ is defined with respect to the constructed $\sigma$-algebra.
+Then the corresponding counting measure $\Phi(\xi)$ becomes a point process on~$X$.

 The sum of random elements in $S$ is defined directly by the $\oplus$-addition.
 The multiplication $t\circ\xi$ of a random element $\xi$ by $t\in(0,1]$ is defined as the random element that has the basis decomposition $t\circ\Phi(\xi)$, the latter obtained by independent thinning of $\Phi(\xi)$.
-By Theorem~\ref{th:thinprop} and the uniqueness of the representation, the corresponding operation satisfies $t_1\circ(t_2\circ\xi)=(t_1t_2)\circ\xi$ for $t_1,t_2\in(0,1]$ and
+By Theorem \ref{th:thinprop} and the uniqueness of the representation, the corresponding operation satisfies $t_1\circ(t_2\circ\xi)\deq(t_1t_2)\circ\xi$ for $t_1,t_2\in(0,1]$ and

 for independent $\xi$ and $\xi'$.
 Note also that $t\circ\neutral=\neutral$ for all $t\in(0,1]$.